 Well, just focusing on retention, a team of engaged employees will see 59% less turnover than a team full of disengaged people.
 And this is nothing compared to when we zoom out and see that with an engaged workforce, companies are 21% more profitable than those with a disengaged workforce.

-How to engage your workforce with your employee share plan
+How to engage your workforce with your employee stock plan

-So, we know retention is vital, we know that employee share plans can be a cost-effective solution to retention but that it has to be part of a larger engagement strategy.
+We know retention is vital, we know that employee stock plans can be a cost-effective solution to retention but that it has to be part of a larger engagement strategy.

-Almost without question, the biggest challenge company’s face when it comes to equity compensation is clearly communicating their benefits.
-Often, an employee will receive an email with some forms to fill in and then they never see their options until vesting day approaches.
+Almost without question, the biggest challenge businesses deal with when it comes to equity compensation is clearly communicating their benefits.
+Often, an employee will receive an email with some forms to fill in, and then they never see their options until vesting day approaches.

-With a digital platform with employee access (like ours at Global Shares), your people can access their equity at any time and make it real in their minds.
-Building a culture of ownership and showing the employee their tangible assets within the company strengthens the bond between employees and the company.
+With a digital platform with employee access, your people can access their equity at any time and make it real in their minds.
+Building a culture of ownership and showing the employee their tangible assets within the company, strengthens the bond between employees and the company.
 Using a transparent digital platform is crucial for awareness, and helps you encourage the correct behaviours when it comes to ownership of the company through consistent messaging.

-On our platform, for example, employees are able to see how many shares they own, outstanding grants they still have, the potential value of their equity if they choose to exercise their awards and they also have the ability to exercise options and accept grants through the platform.
+A platform, like Global Shares, for example, allow your employees to easily see how many shares they own, outstanding grants they still have, the potential value of their equity if they choose to exercise their awards and they also have the ability to exercise options and accept grants, seamlessly.

 If they can see the benefits, you’re more likely to benefit from the effect that has.

-Show the company’s future financial prospects through a Scenario Modeling tool
+2. Show the company’s future financial prospects through a Scenario Modelling tool

 When it comes to leveraging your equity compensation strategy to engage these top, senior leaders, you need to provide more clarity on the company’s future prospects, and how their ambitions will fit alongside.

+How will you show them valuations impacts, investments, post-money, dilution and how will it all come together?
 This is where scenario modelling comes in.
-You can use a scenario modelling tool (available on our platform) to see exactly how a new financing round will impact your company – how the valuations, investment, post-money, dilution and more. will all come together.
+You can use a scenario modelling tool to see exactly how a new financing round will impact your company – and more.

 Whereas before you may have to sell the future to your top employees, with a scenario modelling tool they can see it clearly.
 This ability to visualise the future through hard data gives top employees the security (and enthusiasm) to keep ploughing forward.